 Iwami Ginzan Silver Mine and its Cultural Landscape

 At the southwest of Honshu island, there is a cluster of mountains that rise to 600m with deep river valley cutting among it.
 These valleys feature the archaeological remains of the large-scale mining of the 16-20th centuries.
-It is also the route that transport the silver ore to the coast towns.
+It is also the route that transports the silver ore to the coastal towns.
 The mining area now built around with wood fortresses, shrines and other means to aid in transport.
-Iwami Ginzan Silver Mine stood as a symbol of exchanging values between East and West via large-scale production of silver. though now that the silver is exhausted, the entire ensemble still remain as a remarkable proof of development in relation to silver mining.
+Iwami Ginzan Silver Mine stood as a symbol of exchanging values between East and West via large-scale production of silver. though now that the silver is exhausted, the entire ensemble still remains as a remarkable proof of development in relation to silver mining.

 Sacred Sites and Pilgrimage Routes in the Kii Mountain Range

 The Kii Mountain range is set overlooking the Pacific Ocean and it contains three sacred sites – Yoshino and Omine, Kumano Sanzan and Koyasan.
 These sites are linked by the pilgrimage routes to the ancient capital cities of Nara and Kyoto, reflecting Shintoism and ancient traditions of nature worship to Buddhism.
-The sites and the surrounding landscape are well preserved with abundance of streams, rivers and waterfalls.
-Annually there are up to 15 million of visitors coming here to hike and for ritual purposes.
-Each of these sites contain a shrine that dated back to 9th century.
+The sites and the surrounding landscape are well preserved with an abundance of streams, rivers and waterfalls.
+Annually there are up to 15 million visitors coming here to hike and for ritual purposes.
+Each of these sites contains a shrine that dated back to 9th century.